 Acts of Nature or Water/Flood Coverage

-Most new landlords don’t realize these events aren’t covered by a basic landlord policy.
-These can get pricey depending on where you live, so many landlords choose not to get the extra coverage.
+Most new landlords need to realize a fundamental landlord policy doesn’t cover these events.
+But, unfortunately, these can get pricey depending on where you live, so many landlords avoid getting the extra coverage.

-This is a HUGE risk though, especially depending on where the unit is located.
-It’s fairly typical to hear stories of buildings that got destroyed from a hurricane or flood that wasn’t covered by insurance, leaving the owner with the entire bill.
+That is a HUGE risk, though, depending on where the unit is located.
+It’s relatively typical to hear stories of buildings destroyed by a hurricane or flood that wasn’t covered by insurance, leaving the owner with the entire bill.

 Fair Rental Income Protection

-“You have to make sure that your assets and your back is protected before you make any big decisions.” -Adam Rich
+“You have to make sure that your assets and your back are protected before you make any big decisions.”

-The fact that you found this article on landlord insurance probably means you’ve decided to go ahead and purchase it.
-That’s a great decision, because it’s one of the best things you can do to protect your investment.
+The fact that you found this article on landlord insurance means you’ve decided to purchase it.
+That’s a fantastic decision because it’s one of the best things you can do to protect your investment.
 Just make sure you shop around and compare several different companies/policies.
-This process will help you learn more about the coverage policy options as a whole and get better rates.
+This process will help you learn more about the coverage policy options and get better rates.